mpfoley73/blogdown-website/content/post/2021-07-27-how-i-created-this-website/index.md

 1. Create a new repo on GitHub for our website files.
 2. Create a website with **blogdown** in RStudio.
-3. Host the website on Netify.
+3. Host the website on Netlify.
 4. Personalize your website.
 5. Start posting!